gmoyanollc/mtf-ensit-datatype/README.md

 SIGACT is a message data type implemented by USA C2 systems, CPOF is one of them.
 SIGACT messages are proprietary to USA, whereas USMTF is a Joint Military message standard.
 Therefore, interoperability between tactical data systems is gained from facilitating data exchanges between SIGACT and USMTF compatible endpoints.

-#Development Product For Software Developers
+#Development Product
-This work also strives to create a deployable development product that software developers can exercise and reuse to expedite their implementation and integration.
+This work also strives to create a product that software developers can deploy, exercise, and reuse to expedite their implementation and integration.
 Beyond XML Schema documents, this work includes the following capabilities:

             *  Git repository
-            *  Ant and Maven-driven test, build, and packaging task automation
+            *  Ant and Maven-driven test, build, and packaging automation
             *  XSL 3.0 XML and JSON data format transformations
             *  XSL Schematron build and application rule validation